Are you part of the Next Generation in philanthropy?

 - Exchange with peers about what it means to be a professional in philanthropy and which development opportunities may be available

-- Meet and build relationships with peers and the wider EFC network
+- Meet and build relationships with peers and more experienced professionals in the wider EFC network

 Who is Next Gen for?

-Next Gen is for newcomers to the sector either at the start of their professional career or for those who are making a career change from other sectors.
-More specifically, participants should meet the following criteria:
+Next Gen is for 10-12 newcomers to the sector – those either at the start of their professional careers or those who are making a career change from other sectors.
+To be eligible, participants should meet the following criteria:

 - Work for an EFC member